dnywh/ephemerabot/README.md

 # Ephemerabot

 [Ephemerabot](https://twitter.com/ephemerabot) is a Twitter bot cousin of the [Ephemera](https://github.com/dnywh/ephemera) project.
-Ephemerabot checks for and [tweets out](https://twitter.com/ephemerabot) new scraps of ephemera daily, and tweets out a Throwback Thursday edition every...Thursday.
+Ephemerabot checks for and [tweets out](https://twitter.com/ephemerabot) new scraps of ephemera daily.
+Any new ephemera also causes the [Ephemera website](https://ephemera.fyi) to rebuild using Netlify build hooks.

 This repo might be useful to you if: